 Both the winner and first runner-up in each category will receive a substantial cash prize.
 Plaques and certificates will also be given.
 A separate prize for exceptional journalism shall also be awarded to a participant in UNJA who exhibits extensive knowledge of his or her reporting beat, provides evidence of growth over the period of assessment, consistently produces quality work, and is highly regarded by others in the profession.
 Winners will be celebrated at a grand gala to be held in Kampala in April 2021.
 Additionally, winning entries will be published online and in a booklet to be distributed by ACME.

 How to participate

-To submit an entry for the awards, visit the Eligibility Rules and Submission Guidelines page on the ACME website.
+To submit an entry for the awards, visit the Eligibility Rules and Submission Guidelines page.

 For more information about the Uganda National Journalism Awards 2021, write to email@example.com, subject: ‘UNJA 2020 inquiries’.